Automations that run while you sleep.

 Build your overnight layer

-Add the nightly digest job and the Sunday self-report this week.
-Then do your first real log skim and answer the three questions out loud.
-That ritual — five minutes a week — is the entire difference between owning an agent and merely hosting one.
+Add the nightly-digest job and the Sunday self-report this week.
+Then do your first real log skim and answer the three questions out loud — did it do what I scheduled, did it do anything I didn't, is the spend curve flat?
+That ritual, five minutes a week, is the entire difference between owning an agent and merely hosting one.

 What you can do now